o-drozzdyk/ArtCodeVision-test-task/README.md

-# ArtCodeVision-test-task
+# Universal Market

-This repository contains the source code for the `ArtCodeVision-test-task`, a web application built using Vue 3, vue-router, TypeScript, and SCSS.
+This repository contains the source code for the `Universal Market`, a web application built using Vue 3, vue-router, TypeScript, and SCSS.
 This project demonstrates a simple yet effective interface for product management.

 ## Demo

-You can view a live demo of the application here: [Demo](https://o-drozzdyk.github.io/ArtCodeVision-test-task/)
+You can view a live demo of the application here: [Demo](https://o-drozzdyk.github.io/Universal-Market/)

 ## Technologies